bzminer/bzminer/README.md

             "thrash": false, // Turn thrashing on or off.
 Thrashing utilizes more CPU in an attemp to turn stale solutions into valid solutions

-            "stales_ok": true, // Some pools pay for stales.
+            "stales_ok": false, // Some pools pay for stales.
 If this is true, BzMiner will not attempt to prevent stales, allowing more time to mine.

             "test": false, // Run this device in test mode.
 This is useful for getting overclocks just the way you want.

             "test_diff": 1 // test mode difficulty,

-            "ramp_up": true, // If true, GPUs will start mining slowly after DAG generation, then ramp up to full speed.
+            "ramp_up": false, // If true, GPUs will start mining slowly after DAG generation, then ramp up to full speed.

             "cpu_validate": false, // Whether the HTTP API should be enabled or not.
 Default is enabled